mmistakes/mm-github-pages-starter/_pages/index.md

   - image_path: /assets/images/World_Map.png
     alt: "Research"
     title: "[**Research**](/Research/)"
     excerpt: "Insert 3-line summary about my research.
-Also see Publications and Presentations for more details"
+Also see Publications and Presentations for more details.
+Testing if it synced"
     url: "/research/"
     btn_class: "btn--primary"
     btn_label: "Research"